Sterling Pest Control

 Why Choose Our Termite Inspection Services

 Sterling Pest Control also provides a service warranty on all termite inspection services.
-If we miss something, we’ll return and remediate at no additional cost.
+If we miss something, we’ll return and remediate at no additional charge.
 Our inspectors carry professional protective equipment and use non invasive detection methods whenever possible, preserving your property while delivering reliable results.

 Signs You Need Termite Inspection Services

-Frass Near Baseboards or Window Sills: Drywood termites push fecal pellets, called frass, out of tiny kick holes in infested wood.
+Frass Near Baseboards or Window Sills: Dry wood termites push fecal pellets, called frass, out of tiny kick holes in infested wood.
 These small, ridged pellets accumulate in piles that resemble sawdust or coarse sand.
 Finding frass near baseboards, door frames, or window sills indicates an active drywood termite infestation inside the wood itself.

 Hollow Sounding Wood: Tap on exposed joists, sill plates, or door frames.
 If the wood sounds hollow or papery, termites may have excavated galleries inside.
-A certified inspector can probe these areas and assess the extent of internal damage that isn’t visible from the surface.
+A skilled certified inspector can probe these areas and assess the extent of internal damage that isn’t visible from the surface.

 Swarmers or Discarded Wings: Termite swarms occur when a mature colony sends out winged reproductive termites to establish new nests.
 Finding live swarmers or piles of discarded translucent wings near windows, light fixtures, or doorways signals a nearby colony.
-This demands an immediate termite inspection to locate the source.
+This demands an immediate termite inspection to find and locate the source.

 Our Termite Inspection Process

 Step 2: Exterior Perimeter Assessment Our inspector walks the full perimeter of your property.
-They examine the foundation, exterior wood members, landscaping contact points, and soil grade for mud tubes, termite damage, and conducive conditions like wood to soil contact.
+They examine the foundation, exterior wooden members, landscaping contact points, and soil grade for mud tubes, termite damage, and conducive conditions like wood to soil contact.

 Step 3: Interior Structural Inspection Inside, the inspector checks every accessible room.
 They probe baseboards, tap walls, inspect window frames, and examine closets and utility areas.
 Crawl spaces and attics receive a thorough hands and knees inspection, including joists, sill plates, subfloor sheathing, and plumbing penetrations.